Use your phone as a smart sensor

 - height of the bounding box.

 All values are percentages (0 to 100%) of the longest side of the camera picture.
 If there isn’t any matching colored object, you’ll get all zeros.
-If there are multiple, you’ll get the biggest object.
+If there are more, you’ll get just the biggest object.

 Following a colored object